 Martyr's Day 2017 and 2018

-There will be many ceremonies and events organized by local governments in observance of Marytr’s Day.
-In every Emirate and every city, there will remembrances of fallen heroes and their acts of heroism.
-Both Emirati citizens and the large expatriate community will be invited to participate in these tributes.
+There are many ceremonies and events organized by local governments in observance of Marytr’s Day.
+In every Emirate and every city, there are remembrances of fallen heroes and their acts of heroism.
+Both Emirati citizens and the large expatriate community are invited to participate in these tributes.